Caitlin2694/blog-site-live/content/post/fol1.md

 markup: mmark
 ---

-# Representing Ontologies using First-Order Logic: Lessons Learned
+# Representing Ontologies using First-Order Logic - Lessons Learned

 Creating an ontology for your data has extraordinary benefits (see [here](/post/explain-boss) for an explanation).
 When constructing a new ontology, it’s a good idea to do some preliminary work before constructing your model in an Ontology Development Environment (ODE) such as Protégé.